madetech/academy_2020_mob/mars-rover/notes.md

 # To Implement:

+- Test that if a movement results in collison with an obstacle then the rover does NOT have its position changed
 - Need to add tests / functionality for having a flying rover and an obstacle occupying the same space.
 At the moment the obstacle is overridden by the flying rover.
 - The marsroverapp_spec should test narrow screen too?
 - Check the width and height are the right way around in Grid.make_grid for a rectangular grid.